-A stock split divides the value of shares in a given company.
+A stock split is a process that divides the value of shares in a company.

-In the example of a two-for-one stock split, an investor who previously owned one share in the company would own two shares after the split, each now worth exactly half the price of the original share that they owned.
+In a typical scenario, like a two-for-one stock split, an investor who initially owned one share in the company would possess two shares after the split, with each new share having a value that is exactly half of the price of the original share.

-A stock split results in a decrease in the market price of individual company shares, whilst not affecting the market capitalization of the company or diluting the stock.
+A stock split leads to a reduction in the market price of individual company shares, without affecting the company's overall market capitalization or diluting its stock.

-When a stock split occurs, it can indicate that a company is performing well and that the stock price has increased as a result.
-A stock split makes shares more affordable and can make them more enticing for investors.
+When a stock split occurs, it often signals that a company is performing well and that its stock price has risen.